 The Research Office/Advancement contact person should discuss potential EOIs or applications to be submitted with the relevant Program Manager.

-Prior to each round opening, the Research Office or Advancement contact person will receive an email with a link to book a call with the Program Manager to discuss potential EOIs.
+Prior to each round opening, the Research Office or Advancement contact person can book a call with the Program Manager to discuss potential EOIs.
+Call bookings usually open 2-3 weeks prior to the round open date and can be accessed on the relevant program area page.

 Once a shortlist of EOIs (or Applications in Medical Research) from your institution has been determined for a specific round in consultation with the relevant Program Manager, EOIs or applications may be submitted.